 - 1. These Terms of Reference of the board of directors (the "Board of Directors") of Scottish Power Limited (the "Company") contain the guidelines that are to govern all action(s) taken by the Board of Directors of the Company, the basic rules for the organisation and operation thereof and the rules of conduct to be observed by the Board of Directors, in order to achieve the greatest degree of transparency, effectiveness, dynamism, supervision and control in the performance of its management and duties and representation of the interests of the ScottishPower Group (as hereinafter defined), in accordance with the Purpose and Values of the Iberdrola Group. - 2.
-These Terms of Reference further develop and supplement the legal provisions applicable to the Board of Directors of the Company and form part of the corporate governance system thereof.
-The Company's corporate governance system is the set of documents made up of the Corporate Policies, the internal corporate governance rules, and the other internal codes and procedures approved by the appropriate bodies of the Company. - 3.
+These Terms of Reference further develop and supplement the legal provisions applicable to the Board of Directors of the Company and form part of the Company's Governance and Sustainability System.
+The Company's Governance and Sustainability System is the set of documents made up of the Company's Articles of Association and the internal corporate governance and compliance rules approved or adopted by the appropriate management bodies of the Company from time to time, all of which are configured in accordance with applicable laws and rules regarding the protection of corporate autonomy and with the aim to best fulfil the corporate purpose, corporate interest, and dividend, as so defined in the Governance and Sustainability System, including in these Terms of Reference and the Articles of Association of the Company. - 3.
 These Terms of Reference have been prepared taking into account the good governance recommendations generally recognised in international markets. - 4.
 The guidelines for action and the rules for the organisation and the operation of the management decision-making bodies within the subsidiary companies within the group whose controlling entity, within the meaning established by law, is the Company (the "ScottishPower Group") shall be governed by the terms of reference relevant to those companies. - 5.
-Such terms of reference shall conform to the principles set forth in these Terms of Reference, without prejudice to any adjustments that may be required based on the circumstances of each company, and shall, in all cases, abide by the guarantees required by the Company's corporate governance system and the principles of coordination and information that must govern the relations among the management decision-making bodies of the various subsidiary companies of the ScottishPower Group in order for them to fully comply with their respective duties.
+Such terms of reference shall conform to the principles set forth in these Terms of Reference, without prejudice to any adjustments that may be required based on the circumstances of each company, and shall, in all cases, abide by the guarantees required by the Company's

+Governance and Sustainability System and the principles of coordination and information that must govern the relations among the management decision-making bodies of the various subsidiary companies of the ScottishPower Group in order for them to fully comply with their respective duties.